Slow Queries dashboard

 View slow running queries that have run on your universe

 Use the Slow Queries dashboard to analyze statistics of past queries on your YugabyteDB universes.
-You can use this data for the following:
+You can use this data to do the following:

-All user roles — Super Admin, Admin, and Read-only — are granted permissions to use the Slow Queries dashboard.
+All user roles can use the Slow Queries dashboard.

 Note that slow queries are not available for YCQL.